 The G550 makes bigger strides where it counts: off-road.
 It’s still a body-on-frame SUV, one with a trio of differential locks and a two-speed transfer case with standard full-time four-wheel drive.
 Gone is last year’s solid front axle, replaced instead by an double-wishbone independent setup designed to help the G-Class perform better on-road and to make it more stable at speed off-road.
 It’s amazing how well the G-Class performs in everyday duty, though you’d never mistake it for the truly road-friendly Benz GLS.
 Where the G-Class shines is in places where city lights give way to starlight.
 It’s blessed with so much off-road hardware, it’s difficult to imagine a place on this planet it couldn’t find, given the right GPS.

-Neither have prices, but the new G-Class gets standard leather upholstery, power-adjustable front seats with memory, a Burmester-branded audio system, automatic emergency braking, active lane control, and keyless ignition.
+The entry is steep, but the rewards are great.
+The 2019 Mercedes-Benz G-Class starts at more than $125,000 but gets standard leather upholstery, power-adjustable front seats with memory, a Burmester-branded audio system, automatic emergency braking, active lane control, and keyless ignition.
 A 12.3-inch touchscreen for infotainment is standard, while a secondary display of the same size is on the options list to take the place of a conventional gauge cluster.
 Individual options are limited but include adaptive dampers, massaging front seats, a heated steering wheel, and a rear-seat entertainment system.

 2019 Mercedes-Benz G Class